-In August 2017, we and the Mayo Clinic entered into a license agreement which was subsequently amended.
-Under the agreement, the Mayo Clinic granted us (i) an exclusive, worldwide, sublicensable license under the Mayo Clinic's rights to certain intellectual property and microbial strains and (ii) a non-exclusive, worldwide, sublicensable license to certain related know-how to develop and commercialize certain microbial strains and licensed products incorporating such strains.
+In August 2017, we and the Mayo Clinic amended the 2016 Mayo License Agreement.
+Under the amended agreement, the Mayo Clinic granted us (i) an exclusive, worldwide, sublicensable license under the Mayo Clinic's rights to certain intellectual property and microbial strains and (ii) a non-exclusive, worldwide, sublicensable license to certain related know-how to develop and commercialize certain microbial strains and licensed products incorporating such strains.
 As consideration, we paid a nonrefundable upfront fee of \$0.3 million and are obligated to pay annual license maintenance fees.
 The nonrefundable upfront fees were expensed to research and development expense in 2017.
 Annual maintenance fees are expensed as incurred over the term of the agreement.
 We may owe the Mayo Clinic milestone payments upon the achievement of certain milestones up to a maximum of \$59.1 million in the aggregate, as well as royalties on net sales of licensed products in low single-digit percentages.
-As of March 31, 2022, we incurred milestone payments since inception of approximately \$0.3 million and no amounts are currently due.
+As of March 31, 2023, we incurred milestone payments since inception of approximately \$0.3 million and no amounts are currently due.